zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     **Tip:** Wait for the services to be ready.
 This process may take a few minutes.

 4. Go to the following URL to reach the API Gateway (`port 10010`) and see the paths that are routed by the API Gateway.
-If the authentication is required and the default configuration provider is used the username is user and password user:
+If the authentication is required and the default configuration provider on local instance is used the username is user and password user:

     `https://localhost:10010/application/routes`